 The Chamber of Commerce was unable to agree on a rating system and delegated responsibility to the "Syndicat des courtiers de commerce de Bordeaux" (Association of Wine Brokers).
 A classification for wines was nothing fundamentally new, because similar rank orders exist unofficially for a long time.
 There are a total of over 25 different systems known before the year 1855.

 The brokers were under enormous pressure and had only little time available, but still managed a list within a short time.
 This was not based on current tastings, but took into account primarily the sales prices of the last hundred years.
 This criterion simply said that the most expensive wines are also the best.
 However, rankings were also included in the decision, the Alexander Henderson (1780-1863), the later US President Thomas Jefferson (1743-1826) and Cyrus Redding (1785-1870).
 In addition, the brokers still considered the reputation of the houses and the former acquis.
-Summa sumarum presents the classification as a long-term view, so that individual fluctuations such as single bad vintages or poorer qualities due to changes in ownership have only negligible weight.
+The classification represented a long-term view, so that individual fluctuations like single bad ones vintages or worse qualities due to change of ownership only insignificant weight.

 Red wines 1855 (Médoc and a Graves wine)

 On April 18, 1855, the brokerage association announced its lineup of the best wines.
 It was emphasized that the classification was by no means a snapshot, but understood as "the result of more than one hundred years of development".
 The result was two lists, one with red wines and one with white wines.
 A total of 61 châteaux have been added to the red wine list (however, this number refers to the current status).
 It should be for all red wines Gironde However, only wines from Médoc and one from Graves were included.
 These were grouped from "Premiers Crus" to "Cinquièmes Crus" into five classes.
 A recurring question is whether there is a ranking or hierarchy within the five groups.
 In this respect, the brokers behaved very contradictory in the valuation phase.